Take on more risk or taper? BOJ faces tough choice with REIT buying

 The surge of its portfolio has led to the BOJ owning more than 9% for some REITs.
 An estimate by Mizuho Securities showed the BOJ owned more than 9% for seven out of the 23 REITs it held as of January, including Japan Excellent and Fukuoka REIT.

-The BOJ did not immediately respond to a request for comment.
-The central bank normally does not comment on policy, besides public speeches and briefings by its board members.

-BOJ Governor Haruhiko Kuroda has said the review won’t lead to a tightening of monetary policy.
+BOJ Governor Haruhiko Kuroda has said the review won’t lead to a tightening of monetary policy, a sign the bank is not considering discontinuing purchases of risky assets like REITs.

 But many BOJ officials are wary of relaxing rules for an unorthodox programme like J-REIT purchases, which critics say distorts prices and exposes the bank’s balance sheet to risk.

-“Unless markets are under huge stress, it’s hard to relax the rules,” said an official familiar with the BOJ’s thinking.
+“Unless markets are under huge stress, it’s hard to relax the rules,” said one of the sources.

 Our Standards: The Thomson Reuters Trust Principles.